Sera Monastery: Choding Khang

 Choding Khang is the hermitage located just behind the Great Assembly Hall (on the hill slope of Sera Utse).
 This is where Je Tsongkhapa meditated.
 The hermitage is accessed through a track where painted rock carvings of Tsongkhapa, Jamchen and Dharma Raja (the protector) are seen flanking the stepped approaches, along the route.
 A new building has been constructed in place of the old hermitage, which was destroyed during the Revolution.
 Below the hermitage are the Upper Tantric College (Gyuto) and Lower Tantric College (Gyu-me) of Lhasa).
 A further climb up the hill leads to caves where Tsongkhapa meditated.

 Hermitages and nunneries

 Sera Monastery that developed over the centuries into a renowned place of learning, which trained hundreds of scholars who attained name and fame in the Buddhist nations, has under its affiliation 19 hermitages, including four nunneries, which are all located in the foothills above Lhasa.
-The nunneries established are the Chupzang Nunnery, the Garu Nunnery, the Negodong Nunnery and the Nenang Nunnery and a few nuns of some of these nunneries held protest marches against the Chinese rule, and as a result suffered incarnation and indignities.
+The nunneries established are the Chupzang Nunnery, the Garu Nunnery, the Negodong Nunnery and the Nenang Nunnery and a few nuns of some of these nunneries held protest marches against the Chinese rule, and as a result suffered incarceration and indignities.
 Brief details of the hermitages and nunneries are: